openradx/adit/README.md

 # TODO list

+-   Use openpyxl instead of csv
+-   Reset retries of task when job is retried
 -   Shorter timeout for offline studies
 -   Cancel pending tasks by revoking them
 -   Cancel during transfer